ASTM D4168 Shock of Foam-In-Place Package Integrity Testing

 Significance of ASTM D4168 Cushion Testing

 Some cushioning materials will have higher or lower variability.
 The procedure has no bias because the test values are defined in terms of the test method.
-Materials which are severely deformed by load and drop high will have more variability in the test results as well.
+Materials that are severely deformed by load and drop high will have more variability in the test results as well.

-Specifically, information in the report may contain data such as a description of the cushioning material tested.
+Specifically, information in the ASTM D4168 report may contain data such as a description of the cushioning material tested.
 Other data includes the conditioning parameter, drop height in inches, and a detailed description of any deviations from the procedure.

-Expert Transmitted Shock Package Testing
+Expert Transmitted Shock Package Laboratory Testing

 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
 Our team strives to give our customers more time and energy on product development instead of testing.
 Keystone Package Testing can accommodate flexible and rigid packages of all sizes, including large pallets.